FoxyStoat/memory-game/README.md

 Project 3 for Front End Nano Degree

-This is a project from Udacity [repo link](https://github.com/udacity/fend-project-memory-game)
+This is a project from Udacity here is the [repo link](https://github.com/udacity/fend-project-memory-game)

 ## Project Specifications